KSPModStewards/RocketSoundEnhancement/README.md

 ### Additional Effects
 RSE also adds a more robust Doppler Effect.

-### Master Audio Limiter/Compressor
-Sound Mastering that controls the overall loudness of the game with Adjustable Amount for different dynamics with the "Auto-Limiter" feature or you can tweak your own settings.

 ### Part Modules
 Part Modules dedicated for assigning and controlling sound effects for Parts beyond what the regular stock audio can do.
 Including parts that didn't have any support for sounds before like Rotors, Wheels and Kerbal Jetpacks.